FlorianMehnert/UnityConnections/README.md

 ![signs2](images/signs2.png)

 ## Current Goals
-- optimize for none overlapping connections
-- [lag googles](https://www.curseforge.com/minecraft/mc-mods/laggoggles) like functionality to show time consumed by game objects (profiler for UnityScenes)
 - improve selection behavior (select node whose center is closest to the cursor)
+- add 3D-Overlay to view gameObjects and their connections during runtime
+- for 2D add different strengths for component/parent-child connections
+- add mobile controls